Eddiedude1/2015_College_Completion_by_Ethnicity/README.md

 Here are the three datasets:

 ## From Richard
-We provide a collection of posts from reddit.com from numerous programming-focused subreddits.
+I've provided a collection of posts from reddit.com from numerous programming-focused subreddits.
 Your task is...to give us a model!

 As Data Scientists, it is very frequently up to us to find an interesting questions and useful inferences from a body of data.
 Similar to our expectations for your Capstone Project, this is a situation where you will manage both the development of a question and your approach for modelling it.